 The bean protocol or the Karen Hurd bean diet is a way of eating that is reported to help with many different health issues.
 The protocol involves eating beans or lentils regularly while avoiding certain foods and other toxins for at least 3 months.
-In this post I share what the bean protocol is, and how to do it.
+In this post I share what the bean protocol is, the rules, and how to do it.

 Ever since Juli from PaleOMG shared her progress with the bean protocol I have been curious to learn more about it.
 Truth be told I had never heard of it before but have been seeing more and more nutritionists talk about it recently so decided it was time I do some of my own research.